 - Tests can be run without supervision;

 - Increased accuracy and greatly reduce errors generated by people;

 - Automation saves time and money.

 Tips for Testing Magento Extensions

 Make sure to prepare test scenarios for:

 We have to test the features as mentioned in the features list.
 Firstly, test the positive scenarios first and confirm the extension is working as expected.
 Then, test the negative scenarios.
-Confirm if the extension is able to handle various scenarios with appropriate alert messages.
+Also, make sure that the extension is able to handle various scenarios with appropriate alert messages.

 Once the extension passes installation and functional testing, integration testing has to be conducted.
-It is crucial to confirm if the extension’s functionality affects the site’s core features.
-These might include the Product listing page, shopping cart, checkout flows, or any third-party APIs and custom modules specific to the site.
+You have to check whether the extension’s functionality affects the site’s core features.
+These might include the Product Listing page, shopping cart, checkout flows, or any third-party APIs and custom modules specific to the site.